 3. Add tahini, sliced garlic, oil, lemon juice, and cumin.

-6. Add kosher salt to taste and mix well.
+5. Add kosher salt and additional lemon juice to taste, and mix well.

 NOTES & TIPS